· course-lesson · 34 min read

 4. Better Frontend Routing

-Goal: Refactor the React frontend to use React Router’s data API (loaders and actions) for fetching data and handling form submissions.
+Goal: Refactor the React frontend to use React Router’s loader API for fetching data.
 Also adopt a structured routing setup (with a layout route and nested routes) as recommended by React Router docs.

-We’ll also introduce a layout page to manage common UI (like the NavBar and user selection) and share data (like the user list) across routes.
+We want to separate the code responsible for communicating with the API in its own module, out of react.
+We’ll also introduce a layout page to manage common UI (like the NavBar and user selection) and share data (like the current user or language) across routes.

 Step-by-step:

-import ExpenseDetail, { loader as expenseDetailLoader } from './pages/ExpenseDetail';
+// import ExpenseDetail, { loader as expenseDetailLoader } from './pages/ExpenseDetails';

-import MyTransactions { loader as myTransactionsLoader } from './pages/MyTransactions';
+// import NewTransfer, { loader as NewTransferLoader } from './pages/NewTransfer';

 const router = createBrowserRouter([